 - Breach of the lease.
 If a landlord incurs any costs resulting from the tenant’s breach of contract, they are allowed to make appropriate deductions on their deposit.

 - Excessive Property Damage.
-A tenant is liable for any damage that isn’t from normal wear and tear.
+A tenant is liable for any damage that isn’t from normal wear and tear and can even be sued in small claims court.

 Normal Wear and Tear vs. Damage